Groundhopper Guide to Villarreal CF

 Who are Villarreal CF?

 Villarreal Club de Fútbol was founded back in 1923, and made its La Liga debut in 1998 after playing in the lower divisions for 75 years.
-The club battled through relegation and promotion for a couple of seasons after making the top flight, but qualified for the Champions League in 2005 and have played in La Liga for the last eight seasons.
+The club battled through relegation and promotion for a couple of seasons after making the top flight, but qualified for the Champions League in 2005 and have played in La Liga for the last eleven seasons.

 Known for their yellow kits since the 1940s, Villarreal are nicknamed El Submarino Amarillo (the Yellow Submarine) for sporting all yellow at every home game.